rubyforgood/habitat_humanity/CONTRIBUTING.md

 * Include tests that fail without your code, and pass with it
 * Update the documentation, the surrounding one, examples elsewhere, guides, whatever is affected by your contribution
-* The tests and rubocop should both pass–this is required for a successful build!